 Please arrive 30 minutes before audition time for check-in.
 Dancers must be 4 years old by January 1 to audition.

 Good luck to all auditioning.
-We can’t wait to see Julia and our beautiful dancers shine on stage this Spring!
+We can’t wait to see Elizabeth and our beautiful dancers shine on stage this Spring!